me-oaris/Niro/README.md

 ## Running Locally

 Niro is designed to be self-hosted.
 Once running, use the `/setup` command in your server to initialize your moderation roles and logging preferences.
-Your leveling data and settings are stored locally in a robust SQLite database (`data/niro.db`).
+Your leveling data and settings are stored locally in a SQLite database (`data/niro.db`).

-## License

-This project is licensed under the AGPL-3.0.
-Additional attribution requirements apply — see the `NOTICE` file for details.